-But even if Dissly and Fant figure to take up the bulk of the snaps at tight end, the Seahawks hope to find ways to work Parkinson in, as well, in the offense of second-year coordinator Shane Waldron.
+But even if Dissly and Fant figure to take up the bulk of the snaps at tight end, the Seahawks hope to also find ways to work in Parkinson in with the offense of second-year coordinator Shane Waldron.

 “The group of guys right now that can do a little bit of everything,” Waldron said, promising Seattle will find ways to get all three on the field regularly.
 “So the more tight ends can do, the more chances we can move them around and not necessarily just have to line them up in a static inline position and give them a chance to move around and present different looks for a defense.”